matiasenrigue/Software-Engineering/DublinBikes/DataMining/Readme.md

 ```
 DataMining/
 ├── __init__.py
-├── export_to_csv.py       # Exports historical bike and weather data from the SQL DB to CSV files.
 ├── general_scrapper.py    # Orchestrates the scraping process using threading for concurrent bike and weather data collection.
 ├── local_scrapping.py     # Contains utility functions to manage local file storage for scraped data.
 ├── scrapper_jc_decaux.py  # Fetches bike station data from the JCDecaux API and saves it to the database.